Yari-Carelli/Hangman/README.md

 - [Lucidhart](https://lucidhart.com/) for creating flowchart

-- [Patorjk.com](https://patorjk.com/software/taag/#p=display&f=Star%20Wars&t=Type%20Something%20) for creating the cool looking game title at the beginning of the game
+- [Patorjk.com](https://patorjk.com/software/taag/#p=display&f=Star%20Wars&t=Type%20Something%20) for creating the cool looking HANGMAN logo at the beginning of the game, and the WELL DONE logo and GAME OVER logo, which are respectively displayed upon winning or losing the game

-- [Amiresponsive.com](https://ui.dev/amiresponsive) for generating the mock up
+- [Amiresponsive.com](https://ui.dev/amiresponsive) for generating the mock-up

 <br>